-Approved by the FEI, Lausanne, on 04/03/2021, update 05/05/2021
+Approved by the FEI, Lausanne, on 13/12/2021, updated on 11/01/2022, 14/01/2022.

 NB: No modifications to the approved Schedule will be accepted less than two weeks prior to the event.
 Additionally, no change may be made to a Longines Ranking competition once the schedule has been approved.
 Prizes in kind, to be accepted as prize money to count for Longines Ranking competitions and total event prize money, must be easily convertible into cash (GRs Art.
 127).